ManolisDia/ManolisDia/README.md

 ## What I'm up to

-Right now I'm wearing multiple hats as Co-Founder/Lead Developer/CTO at Foundermatcha.
+Right now my role is technically Co-Founder/Lead Developer/CTO at Foundermatcha.
 Started from zero and we're now at 700+ users, which feels pretty wild.
-Built the whole thing from scratch with a team of 4 other devs, learning everything on the fly - from basic prototypes to production-ready software that actually makes money.
+Built the whole thing from scratch and now I'm leading a team of 4 other devs, learning everything on the fly - from basic prototypes to production-ready software that actually makes money.

 ## My stack